Constance Trotti

 Constance Anne Louise Trotti, marchioness Arconati-Visconti (21 July 1800 – 18 May 1871), was a Belgian noble who hosted a leading cultural salon in Brussels.
 She became known as a patron of artists and Belgian cultural life.

 She was born in Vienna to a functionary at the Austrian court and married her cousin Giuseppe Trotti in 1818.
-In 1821, the couple moved to Brussels, where she became a leading socialite.
-She hosted a salon which became the center of the Belgian aristocracy and the French exiled colony, and acted as a patron of Belgian cultural life.
+In 1821, the couple moved to Brussels (then part of the Netherlands), where she became a leading socialite.
+She hosted a salon that became the center of the Belgian aristocracy and the French exiled colony, and acted as a patron of Belgian cultural life.